To determine the concentration of mycophenolic acid (MPA) in the blood in order to monitor levels, and prevent toxicity

 As soon as mycophenolate therapy begins and whenever the dose is changed.
 May be requested frequently at first, then at regular intervals.
 Whenever excess or deficient levels of MPA are suspected.

 A blood sample taken from a vein in your arm

-Doctors typically give a standard dose of mycophenolate and then monitor its effect by checking patient’s medical condition.
+Doctors typically give a standard dose of mycophenolate and then monitor its effect by checking the patient’s medical condition.
 Most immunosuppressants must be maintained within a narrow therapeutic range.
 If the concentration is too low, organ rejection may occur; if it is too high, then the patient may develop toxicity.
-However, the therapeutic range for mycophenolic acid has not yet been definitively established and doctors can manage most patients without the need to measure the concentration of the drug.
-When the doctor chooses to monitor mycophenolic acid levels, the mycophenolic acid blood test is usually measured as a “trough” level and correlated to clinical side effects.
-The ‘trough’ level is collected just before the next dose when the drug is at it’s lowest concentration in the blood.
+However, the therapeutic range for MPA has not yet been definitively established and doctors can manage most patients without the need to measure the concentration of the drug.
+When the doctor chooses to monitor MPA levels, the MPA blood test is usually measured as a “trough” level and correlated to clinical side effects.
+The ‘trough’ level is collected just before the next dose when the drug is at its lowest concentration in the blood.

 How is it used?

 The mycophenolic acid (MPA) test is requested to measure the amount of drug in the blood.
 Unlike other immunosuppressant drugs, the therapeutic range for MPA has not yet been definitively established, and the doctor may request levels to monitor drug interactions with other immunosuppressants in combination therapy or to correlate with clinical symptoms and side effects.

 Since MPA can lower white blood cell counts and cause anaemia, an FBC (full blood count) will frequently be requested with the MPA test to evaluate the body’s blood cell status.
 Other tests may also be requested at intervals to check organ function as MPA concentrations can be affected by changes in kidney and liver function.
 For additional information on how measurement of drug concentrations is used, see Therapeutic Drug Monitoring.